>TOPICS

 At home in a foreign language?

-That is where the question of hospitality begins: Must we ask the foreigner to understand us, to speak our language, in all the senses of this term, in all its possible extensions, before being able and so as to be able to welcome him into our country?
-If he was already speaking our language, with all that that implies, if we already shared everything that is shared with a language, would the foreigner still be a foreigner?5
+That is where the question of hospitality begins: Must we ask the foreigner to understand us, to speak our language, in all the senses of this term, in all its possible extensions, before being able and to be able to welcome him into our country?
+If he was already speaking our language, with all that implies, if we already shared everything that is shared with a language, would the foreigner still be a foreigner?
+5

 The responsibility of each individual